MayaEnjoyer/Cloud_technologies_Lab1/answers.md

 #### 6) After getting acquainted with cloud development environments, we chose GitHub Codespaces, after which we wrote code that displays the team composition and the names of the project developers.

->Here is the repository link to connect to GitHub Codespaces: https://github.com/MayaEnjoyer/AIMeetMate-team
+>Here is the repository link to connect to GitHub Codespaces: https://github.com/MayaEnjoyer/Unique-team

+>And here is the repository link to GitHub Codespaces:

 #### 7)